kaisadilla/judith/.info/spec.md

 * Primitive types: will return a string containing the value itself.
 E.g. `5` will return `"5"`, `false` will return `"false"` and `undefined` will return `"undefined"`.
 * Array types: will return a string that starts with `[`, then enumerates every element of the array (as a string), separated by commas and spaces, and ends with `]`.
 E.g. `[3,5,2]` will produce `"[3, 5, 2]"`.
 * Dictionary types: same as array types, but will return key value pairs in a `key => value` format.
 E.g. `["Kevin"=>500,"John"=>200]` will return `"[\"Kevin\" => 500, \"John\" => 200]"`.
 * Object types, regardless of their kind (struct, class, etc.): will produce a string wrapped with `{` and `}`, that maps member names to the string representation of their values.
-If the member is a function, it will be mapped to a signature (or array of signatures, if overloaded) and, if the member is a field of a reference type, it will be mapped to the name of the type inside angle brackets (`<>`).
+If the member is a function, it will be mapped to a signature and, if the member is a field of a reference type, it will be mapped to the name of the type inside angle brackets (`<>`).
 The string will be formatted.
 For example, a local of type `Employee` may produce:
 ```judith
 "Employee {
     name = \"Kevin\",